bachmannscode/leetcodeSolutions/README.md

-Here I'll be posting some Solutions to leetcode problems.
+Here I'll be posting more Solutions to leetcode problems.